Have you ever had a bad day, stopped what you were doing to take a deep breath, and wondered what you were doing with your life?

 In their bestseller, Ikigai: The Japanese Secret To A Long And Happy Life, Hector Garcia and Francesc Miralles describe how finding a purpose in life can help one live a long and happy life.

-Staying busy and giving their lives a purpose seems to help the Japanese people to live long and healthy lives.
+Staying busy and giving their lives a purpose seems to help Japanese people to live long and healthy lives.

 Japan had over 80,000 people older than 100 years old in 2020, which represented roughly 0.05% of the national population.